-- 1) Be comprised of at least five members. - 2) Possess varying professional backgrounds to promote complete and adequate review of research activities commonly conducted at the institution. - 3) Be sufficiently diverse relative to race, gender, cultural background, and sensitivity to community attitudes so as to promote respect for the IRB's advice and counsel in safeguarding the rights and welfare of human subjects. - 4) Include persons able to ascertain the acceptability of proposed research in terms of institutional commitments, regulations, applicable law, and standards of professional conduct and practice - 5) No IRB will consist entirely of members of one profession. - 6) Include at least one member whose primary concerns are in scientific areas. - 7) Have at least one member whose primary concerns are in non-scientific areas.
-A non-scientist member must always be present to have a quorum. - 8) Include at least one member who is not otherwise affiliated with any of the institutions represented by the IRB and who is not part of the immediate family of a person who is affiliated with those same institutions.
+- 1) Be comprised of at least five members. - 2) Possess varying professional backgrounds to promote complete and adequate review of research activities commonly conducted at the institution. - 3) Be sufficiently diverse relative to race, gender, cultural background, and sensitivity to community attitudes so as to promote respect for the IRB's advice and counsel in safeguarding the rights and welfare of human subjects. - 4) Include persons able to ascertain the acceptability of proposed research in terms of institutional commitments, regulations, applicable law, and standards of professional conduct and practice. - 5) No IRB will consist entirely of members of one profession. - 6) Include at least one member whose primary concerns are in scientific areas. - 7) Have at least one member whose primary concerns are in non-scientific areas.
+A non-scientist member must always be present to have a quorum.